runfinch/finch-website/docs/docs/getting-started/running-containers.md

 [hello-finch](https://github.com/runfinch/finch/tree/main/contrib/hello-finch),
 sample application that has been built and stored in a remote registry, we can use `finch run` following by the container image.
-If you need to authenticate to a container registry see [Pushing Images](../pushing_images/#authenticating-to-a-container-registry) documentation for instructions.
+If you need to authenticate to a container registry see [pushing images](../pushing-images/#authenticating-to-a-container-registry) documentation for instructions.

 ```bash